spaceify/spaceifyedge/data/logs/readme.txt

-This directory contains the log files Spaceify's process write.
+This directory contains the log files Spaceify's processes write.